adam-abed-abud/adam-abed-abud.github.io/_posts/2023-12-04-data-structures-02-two-pointer.md

 ### Disclaimer

-This problme and its solution has been heavily inspired by the corresponding article on `geeksforgeeks`
+This problem and its solution has been heavily inspired by the corresponding article on `geeksforgeeks`